FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 date: 2024-11-11
 authors: ["sumit-shinde"]
 image:
-keywords: node-red migration, node-red snapshot, node-red instance management, remote instance management, edge device management,  node-red backup, node-red to flowfuse migration, flowfuse static assets, node-red deployment, cloud-based node-red, node-red instance snapshot
+keywords: node-red migration, node-red snapshot, node-red instance management, Cloud Instance management, edge device management,  node-red backup, node-red to flowfuse migration, flowfuse static assets, node-red deployment, cloud-based node-red, node-red instance snapshot
 tags:
    - flowfuse
    - flowfuse features
 ---

 Migrating your Node-RED instance to [FlowFuse](/) centralizes management and simplifies deployment.
 Once migrated, FlowFuse takes care of the infrastructure, security, and scalability, making the process much easier.
 This allows you to focus on building solutions without worrying about the complexities of self-hosting.
-Whether you're working with edge devices or remote instances, this migration streamlines the management of your IIoT workflows, improving efficiency and scalability.
+Whether you're working with edge devices or want to work on cloud instances, this migration streamlines the management of your IIoT workflows, improving efficiency and scalability.

 <!--more-->

-In this article, you will learn how to migrate from a self-managed and self-hosted Node-RED setup to a FlowFuse-managed environment and how that flow works for edge devices and remote instances.
+In this article, you will learn how to migrate from a self-managed and self-hosted Node-RED setup to a FlowFuse-managed environment and how that flow works for edge devices and Cloud Instances.

 ## Why Switch from Self-Managed Node-RED to FlowFuse-Managed Node-RED?